 1. Candidate Sourcing For Free

 SEO helps you in getting traffic.
 When you search for anything on google you get 10 links on every search engine results page (SERP).
 These links are organic results.
-And then there are links with prefix “Ad”, these are paid results; basically ads.
+And then there are links with the prefix “Ad”, these are paid results; basically ads.

 Most people like you and I, don’t go to the second page of Google search results.
-In fact, 95% of the visitors don’t visit second page of google search results.
+In fact, 95% of the visitors don’t visit the second page of google search results.
 That means, it is extremely important that in order to get traffic to your company webpages, a link from your website must appear on page one of Google search results; even better if it’s in the top three results.
-The Same applies to Google for Jobs Search.
+The same applies to Google for Jobs Search.
 Being among the top job search results will ensure more traffic to your career page.
 More traffic means more candidates applying to jobs in your company.
 This is all for free.

 2. Find Talent For Niche Skills